 The website contains third party links to other websites over which Griffins have no control.
 Griffins does not accept responsibility or liability for the operation or content of such websites.

 We have a telephone system that is capable of recording conversations.
 Like many other organisations, this is a standard practice that allows the recording of telephone calls for quality monitoring, training, compliance and security purposes.

 Both incoming and outgoing calls may be recorded by Griffins Staff.
 Call recording facilities will only be used in the following circumstances

-We do not record routinely or unnecessarily.
-Notice that a call is being recorded will not be given if that would prejudice the reason why the recording is being made.
+We do not record telephone calls routinely or without necessity.
+Notice that a call is being recorded may not be given if, in the opinion of the staff member recording the call, this has the potential to prejudice the reason why the recording is being made.

 Personal data collected in the course of recording activities will be:

 We shall ensure that the use of these recordings is fair and that we comply with the requirements of the relevant legislation.
 This includes:

 We use a CRM database to store personal data for the purposes of developing relationships with current and prospective clients.
 Where permitted in our legitimate interest or with your prior consent (where required by law), we use your personal data to provide you with information about events and our services by email, letter, telephone, or using our website.

 If we send you any marketing emails, we will always provide an unsubscribe option to allow you to opt out of any further marketing emails.
 If you “opt-out” you will be added to our suppression list to ensure we do not accidentally send you further marketing information.
 You can exercise the right at any time to “opt out” of receiving marketing information from us by contacting us at firstname.lastname@example.org.
 We may still need to contact you for administrative or operational purposes, but we will make sure that those communications don’t include direct marketing.

 We never share your name or contact details with third parties for marketing purposes.